Oaik/COVID-Tracker/README.md

 ## Design of API

-The API made in postman you can include the collection in your own postman.
+The API made in postman you can include the collection in your own postman <a href="/postman-collection/COVID-Tracker.postman_collection.json">JSON File</a>.

 Read postman docmentation collection for <a href="https://documenter.getpostman.com/view/1537357/UzXNSwq1">COVID-Tracker</a>